Daily Communion

 "With what kind of bread and wine?"

-"Just something I find at the grocery store.
+"Just something I found at the grocery store.
 It can be wine or non-alcoholic grape juice.
 And then I get a box of crackers.
-Could be bread too.
+It could be bread, too.
 You can always pray about it if you're not sure which one to get."

 And that's how I began taking daily Communion at home.